Search For Missing Plane Carrying Premier League Footballer Called Off

-The search for the missing plane carrying new Cardiff City striker Emiliano Sala has been called off and “the chances of survival at this stage are extremely remote”.
+The search for the missing plane carrying new Cardiff City striker Emiliano Sala has been called off with the the chances of survival described as “extremely remote”.

 Guernsey Police shared an update from Harbour Master Captain David Barker which said that “despite the best efforts of air and search assets from the Channel Islands, UK, and France” no trace of the missing plane has been found.